SyncfusionExamples/Floating-label-editors-in-xamarin.forms-dataform/README.md

-# Floating label editors support in Xamarin.Forms DataForm
+# Xamarin.Forms DataForm  with Floating labels

-This example demonstrates to floating label editors support in Xamarin.Forms DataForm
+This example demonstrates to floating label editors support in Xamarin.Forms DataForm.